John DeLuca

 John DeLuca is an American actor and singer who is known for his role as Butchy in the Disney Channel Original Movie, Teen Beach Movie, as well as its sequel Teen Beach 2, and as Anthony in coming-of-age comedy Staten Island Summer.
 He also guest starred with Maia Mitchell on an episode of Disney Channel's show, Jessie, along with a guest appearance on Wizards of Waverly Place.

 Early life

 DeLuca was born in Longmeadow, Massachusetts, the eldest of 3 boys.
+He is of Italian, Spanish and Irish origin.
 Growing up, DeLuca was an athlete.
 In his senior year of high school, DeLuca decided to try out for high school production of The Wizard of Oz, where he auditioned for the role of Scarecrow.
 After he got the part, he decided to pursue acting.
 He graduated from Longmeadow High School.
 DeLuca is a graduate of Fordham University in New York where he was a Theatre major.